 Others such as Eric Pleasance from the Channel Islands, who would later claim that he had only joined to have a good time, and Private John Wilson who simply thought it would give him the opportunity to meet women couldn't get out quick enough.

 Once it seemed that the total of recruits was about to hit the magic 30, some feigned illness while 14 others requested to be sent back to the Camps.

-The simple fact was there wasn't that strain of political fanaticism in Britain that had infected so much of the European Continent between the wars.
+But there didn’t exist in Britain that strain of political fanaticism that had infected so much of the European Continent between the wars.
 Fascism had never taken hold in the world’s oldest democracy where the thought of single-party rule or blind devotion to the person of one man was simply anathema.

 Roy Courlander rather than fight fled to Belgium where tearing off his B.F.C insignia he surrendered to the first Allied soldiers he encountered.
 He too was tried for treason and sentenced to 15 years imprisonment of which he served 7.
 He later returned to New Zealand where he died in poverty.